julian-barker/reading-notes/201/class-11.md

 - The `<audio>` tag is similar to the its video counterpart, save for a few differences:
   - It does not take up significant space on the screen.
 Because of this, it supports neither the `width`/`height` attributes, nor the `poster` attribute.

-- We use WebVTT eith the `<track>` element to provide cues such as timed descriptions, subtitles, and captions.
+- We use WebVTT with the `<track>` element to provide cues such as timed descriptions, subtitles, and captions.
 - `<track>` should be placed after all `<source>` elements, and should link to a .vtt file with the `src` attribute.
 The `kind` attribute specifies if it is captions, subtitles, or timed descriptions. `srclang` tells the browser what language the subs are in. `label` helps readers find the language they are looking for.

 - Example: